 e.g. The Colleges of Law examines each applicant on a wholistic basis.
 Academic Programs Always refer to the Academic Catalog for the correct name and capitalization of academic programs.
 J.D.

 Hybrid J.D. ("Hybrid" is capitalized) Acronyms Avoid using "COL" in formal writing.
 An acronym should only be used when space restrictions exist and do not allow for "The Colleges of Law" (file names, video graphics, charts and graphs).
-Kansas Health Science Center- Kansas College of Osteopathic Medicine When writing about or referring to Kansas Health Science Center - Kansas College of Osteopathic Medicine in copy, please follow these rules: Kansas Health Science Center is the accredited institution issuing academic degrees, therefore in almost all instances references to the Kansas College of Osteopathic Medicine should include Kansas Health Science Center.
-Official Name and First Reference: Kansas Health Science Center - Kansas College of Osteopathic Medicine Subsequent References/Preferred Short Form: KHSC - KansasCOM Use an en dash (-) with space before and after to unite the two entities.
-To generate this correctly in Word, type "Kansas Health Science Center [space] - [space] Kansas College of Osteopathic Medicine."
+Kansas Health Science Center-Kansas College of Osteopathic Medicine When writing about or referring to Kansas Health Science Center-Kansas College of Osteopathic Medicine in copy, please follow these rules: Name Kansas Health Science Center is the accredited institution issuing academic degrees, therefore in almost all instances references to the Kansas College of Osteopathic Medicine should include Kansas Health Science Center.
+Official Name and First Reference: Kansas Health Science Center-Kansas College of Osteopathic Medicine Subsequent References/Preferred Short Form: KHSC-KansasCOM Use a hyphen (-) with no space before and after to unite the two entities.
 The exception to this rule is student-specific materials for the college of medicine.
 For student-facing copy, use the Kansas College of Osteopathic Medicine.
 Official Name and First Reference: Kansas College of Osteopathic Medicine Takes the article "the" but do not capitalize "the."
 Subsequent References/Preferred Short Form: KansasCOM Does not take the article "the."
 When writing about or referring to Kansas Health Science Center on its own, use: Official Name and First Reference: Kansas Health Science Center Subsequent References/Preferred Short Form: KHSC Academic Programs Always refer to the Academic Catalog for the correct name and capitalization of academic programs.
-Titles Use MD and DO without periods (variation from AP Style) when writing for KHSC - KansasCOM.
-Pacific Oaks College & Children's School When writing about or referring to Pacific Oaks College & Children's School in copy, please follow these rules: Official Name and First Reference: Pacific Oaks College & Children's School Use this when referring to the institution as a whole. - Official Name and First Reference: Pacific Oaks College Use this for copy that only discusses the college. - Official Name and First Reference: Pacific Oaks Children's School Use this for copy that only discusses the children's school.
+Titles Use MD and DO without periods (variation from AP Style) when writing for KHSC-KansasCOM.
+Pacific Oaks College & Children's School When writing about or referring to Pacific Oaks College & Children's School in copy, please follow these rules: Name Official Name and First Reference: Pacific Oaks College & Children's School Use this when referring to the institution as a whole.
+Official Name and First Reference: Pacific Oaks College Use this for copy that only discusses the college.
+Official Name and First Reference: Pacific Oaks Children's School Use this for copy that only discusses the children's school.
 Subsequent References: Pacific Oaks, the college, the school Additional Guidance: